splunk/public-o11y-docs/admin/user-management/teams/configure-page.rst

 #.
 (Optional) Select :guilabel:`Join team` to add yourself as a member of the team.

-Alternatively, you can view the landing page for teams you are already part of on the Splunk Observability Cloud homepage.
-The teams you are part of display as a tab on the homepage.
+Alternatively, you can view the landing page for teams you are already part of on the Splunk Observability Cloud home page.
+The teams you are part of display as a tab on the home page.

 Set up team landing page content
 ============================================================================